alaashams/Shamseddine-alaa_9210303_DLBCSPJWD01_P_2_S/README.md

 - If you encounter any issues, check the browser console for errors.

 ## Project Structure
-- index.html: The main HTML file.
+- `index.html`: The main HTML file.
-- style.css: The main CSS file for styling.
+- `style.css`: The main CSS file for styling.
-- script.js: The main JavaScript file for functionality.
+- `script.js`: The main JavaScript file for functionality.
-- assets/: Directory containing images and other assets.
+- `assets/`: Directory containing images and other assets.